yirene/pipe2d_tutorial/pipe2d_tutorial.md

 Note that `$DRP_PFS_DATA_DIR` should be a writable directory.
 On pfsa server, you can copy `/work/stack_INFRA-312/stack/miniconda3-py38_4.9.2-3.0.0/Linux64/drp_pfs_data/VERSION` (`VERSION` corresponds to pipeline version) to your own directory, e.g., `/home/USERNAME` or `/work/USERNAME`, then load it using `setup -jr /PATH/TO/drp_pfs_data`.

 # Constructing calibrations
 *Calibs* are calibration products where the behaviour of the instrument is modelled.
 Calibs are created in the order `BIAS`, `DARK`, `FLAT`, `FIBERPROFILES`, `DETECTORMAP`(wavelength solution).
-On pfsa server, `\work\drp\CALIB` already contains calibration products, which you can ingest and use.
+On pfsa server, `/work/drp/CALIB` already contains calibration products, which you can ingest and use.
 It is not necessary to make your own calibrations every time, but when there are major changes on the telescope, it is better to make new CALIBs.

 Note: This section only discusses constructing calibs on the pfsa server.
 Commands should be similar if you work locally, but please take care of paths of data repository and calibs.